-Synchronous and Asynchronous Options Our Clubs curricula on HQ feature two models that can both be run in-person or 100% virtually: our Standard Model contains all synchronous activities and our Hybrid Model with options and instructions for asynchronous portions of your meetings, for members who may be burnt out on screen time or have trouble joining live each week.
+Synchronous and Asynchronous Options: Our Clubs curricula on HQ feature two models that can both be run in-person or 100% virtually: our Standard Model contains all synchronous activities and our Hybrid Model with options and instructions for asynchronous portions of your meetings, for members who may be burnt out on screen time or have trouble joining live each week.

-Videoconferencing Girls Who Code is not offering any conferencing system accounts to Clubs at this time.
+Videoconferencing: Girls Who Code is not offering any conferencing system accounts to Clubs at this time.
 Clubs should research and utilize platforms that best meet their needs.
 If your host organization has transitioned to e-learning, we recommend using whichever conferencing or virtual classroom software that has been adopted by your host organization.

 Make sure to properly disconnect at the end of each session and turn off the microphone and camera.
 Finally, keep in mind that any information you share may be recorded, documented, or exposed by third parties using the application.
-So please do not review details that may violate your privacy or the privacy of the girls.
+So please do not review details that may violate your privacy or the privacy of the Club members.

-This year, we have included some language in the participation agreement for Clubs that are meeting virtually, which outlines best practices and responsibilities of the host organization.
+This year, we have included some language in the Participation Agreement for Clubs that are meeting virtually, which outlines best practices and responsibilities of the host organization.
 We strongly encourage Clubs to create strong passwords, avoid sharing the link to their meetings publicly, update and use anti-virus software, and be mindful about the privacy of all participants in the session.